Ambiguities in the gravitational correction of quantum electrodynamics

 The photon self energy correction to one loop order is given by the sum of the amplitudes depicted in figs. (\ref{gravity}) and (\ref{scalar}).
 They read

 where, for brevity, $\int_k=\int \frac{d^{4}k}{(2\pi)^{4}}$.

 To evaluate these amplitudes we adopt a strategy based on Implicit Regularization \cite{IR,IR2}.
 Their ultraviolet content will be displayed in terms of basic divergent integrals which depend on the loop momentum only.
-Free parameters expressed by surface terms which stem from differences between basic divergent integrals with the same superficial degree of divergence yet different Lorentz structure parametrize are fixed to zero on gauge and momentum routing invariance grounds \cite{Luellerson2012}.
+The difference between basic divergent integrals which have the same superficial degree of divergence but different Lorentz structure in the internal momenta can be cast as surface terms which are in principle arbitrarily valued.
+In \cite{Luellerson2012} it was shown that such arbitrariness can be fixed on symmetry grounds (e.g. gauge and supersymmetry) which is ultimately related to momentum routing invariance in the Feynman diagrams.
 Typical basic divergent integrals at one loop order are given by

 and

 Other basic loop divergent integrals appear in the calculation, e.g.

 and